gnappo1/sinatra_mvc/README.md

 - Practicing with CRUD actions in the controller
 - Building view files and rendering them from the controller
 - Pre-loading associations to reduce N+1 queries (just introduced)
+- Building user authentication
+- Adding some style with Bootstrap